* Investors eyeing ECB on Thursday, jobs data Friday

 Prices for 10-year Treasuries slipped 4/32 to

-Investors were nervous China's government actions to cool
+investors fretting government actions to cool the heated

-Ongoing political turmoil in Italy also dented investor
+Ongoing political turmoil in Italy also dented investor's

 appetite for risk.
 After last month's inconclusive election, the

-country could be inching closer towards another vote within
+country could be inching closer towards another election within

 "It's less about Italy per se than voter and political